 "The fact that, unlike a paper log, I can write entries in all ten also saves me time.
 Or if, for example, we do the same work for a month, I copy the records from the previous days.
 Just no unnecessary listing,” explains Pavel Mynařík.

 Thanks to Stavario, IMOS Brno can more easily involve other subcontractors in the construction.
 "I don't have to research who is currently working on what, but I just look in Stavario and see."
 They communicate with subcontractors and their own builders using Requirements and use them to distribute tasks.
 Everyone can see what they have to do at the moment and they don't have to make appointments in person, over the phone or carry tasks in their heads.

 "There are currently 25 of us working on the IKEM project in Stavario, of which 8 are my fellow construction managers and the rest are subcontractors.
 We have created user roles for everyone, which determine what they can do in the log and what information they have access to.
 For example, subcontractors can only upload records and photos." explains Pavel Mynařík.

 Through Stavario, IMOS Brno also communicates with the project's investors - for example, it asks them for a meeting or electronically approves major interventions on the construction site.
 He then prints out the agreed steps from Stavario to be sure and saves them as a document.

-The online construction diary was introduced at IMOS Brno due to a legal obligation, but Pavel Mynařík evaluates this big change positively: "The world is accelerating and digitization is catching up with us.
-It is clear that if construction companies want to work efficiently in the future, they will not be able to do without an online construction diary.
+The online daily construction log was introduced at IMOS Brno due to a legal obligation, but Pavel Mynařík evaluates this big change positively: "The world is accelerating and digitization is catching up with us.
+It is clear that if construction companies want to work efficiently in the future, they will not be able to do without an online construction log.
 The upgrade of administration and work organization benefited us greatly."